soft-r-evolutions/app-stack/README.md

 - MongoDb
 - MongoDb-express

-MongoDb contains the database used for the application.
+MongoDb contains the database used for the application.[(Official Documentation)](https://hub.docker.com/_/mongo)

-MongoDb-express is used for dev and debug purposes to easily see the database.
+MongoDb-express is used for dev and debug purposes to easily see the database.[(Official Documentation)](https://hub.docker.com/_/mongo-express)

 ## CLI - Bash